 Students who plan to transfer to another SEVIS approved school need to complete certain steps to ensure their immigration record is properly maintained.
-Start by submitting Transfer Out Form.
-They must also bring their admission letter from the new school to the OIED office in order to have their SEVIS record moved to the new school.
+Start by submitting the Transfer Out Form.
+You must also bring your admission letter from the new school to the OIED office in order to have your SEVIS record moved to the new school.

 - Submit the acceptance letter from the new school to the OIED office by fax, email or drop off in Maaske Hall.